APMG/skill-share/README.md

 This library is intended to provide some tools to make it eash to compose various intents and state handlers into an Alexa lambda handler.

-In theory you should be able to make a streaming skill with the
+In theory you should be able to make a basic streaming skill with the following:

 ```js
 // index.js